scheldejonas/week2-network/ex/ex3/README.md

 Install the certificate on the server now by following the instructions on the certbot site above.

 ## Assignment 4: Installing the certificate in Nginx
-The guide above should tell you how to install it into the Nginx configuration file.
-Now that you have your certificate on your machine (you should have gotten this in the step above), you have to
+Now that you
+have your certificate on your machine (you should have gotten this in the step above), you have to
 1) include it in the Nginx configuration file and 2) re-route all traffic on port 80 to port 443.

-If you haven't already done it, do it now by following the guide on the certbot site above.
+First of all, let's include your certificates in Nginx.
+From the step above you should have a certificate in the folder ``/etc/letsencrypt/live/[IP].xip.io/`` (where ``[IP]`` is the IP of the server.
+Here you'll find two important files: your public key and your private key.
+The public key is in the file ``fullchain.pem`` (``.pem`` for permission) and your private key is in ``privkey.pem``.
+Never _ever_ **ever** move your private key outside of your server.
+Ever.

+### 4.1 Enabling TLS/SSL

+So, first of all you need to tell Nginx to enable TLS/SSL.
+Go to the Nginx configuration file at ``/etc/nginx/sites-enabled/default`` and look at line 17:

+    listen 80 default_server;

+Change this to listen to port 443 and append ``ssl`` after the port.
+So the line should say:

+    listen XXX ssl default_server;

+Where XXX is the port for HTTPS traffic. _Actually_ this is already in the file in line 22.
+So an alternative to above is to comment out the line listening to port 80 and comment in the line 22.
+Choose one :-)

+### 4.2 Using your certificate
+Next we need to tell Nginx where to find the certificates we just created.
+After your ``listen`` code (somewhere after line 23, where doesn't really matter), create a new line saying:

+    ssl on;
+    ssl_certificate /etc/letsencrypt/live/XX.XX.XX.XX.xip.io/fullchain.pem
+    ssl_certificate_key /etc/letsencrypt/live/XX.XX.XX.XX.xip.io/privkey.pem

+Where ``XX.XX.XX.XX`` is the IP of your server.
+Save the file.
+Then restart the server with the command ``sudo service nginx restart``.

 ## Conclusion
 If you successfully made all of the above steps, you now have a secure and verified connection to your server!
-Try to make a `HTTP GET`` request to your server in your browser, and see the beautiful green lock left of the address bar.
+Try to make a `HTTPS GET`` request to your server in your browser, and see the beautiful green lock left of the address bar.

 Well done!